CPEP Fellowship Programs

 Program Director: Omai Garner

 The UCLA and West Los Angeles VA Medical Center program offers comprehensive, academically-oriented training in clinical, public health and molecular microbiology.
 Fellows receive training at UCLA and LA County Public Health clinical laboratories, both state-of-the-art facilities with an emphasis on molecular diagnostic test development and a commitment to clinical and translational research.
 Fellows actively participate in all functions of the laboratory, receive training in laboratory management and develop clinical problem solving and consultative skills through participation in infectious disease rounds and call responsibilities.
 The program, supported by the clinical and academic resources of the participating institutions, also has strong public health, infection prevention and antimicrobial stewardship training components, and is enriched by the diversity of the Southern California population.
 UCLA offers 1-2 positions each year starting in July.
-Applicants must have completed their doctoral degrees within the past 10 years and have no more than 5 years of cumulative postdoctoral research experience (NOT including medical residencies or clinical appointments).
-Complete Graduate Division requirements for a Postdoctoral Scholar appointment are posted at here.
-Applications are reviewed between July 1st and August 1st for positions beginning in July of the following year.
+Applicants must have completed their doctoral degrees within the past 10 years and have no more than 5 years of cumulative postdoctoral research experience (not including medical residencies or clinical appointments).
+Complete Graduate Division requirements for a postdoctoral scholar appointment are posted at here.

 University of Maryland School of Medicine

-The Department of Pathology at the University of Maryland School of Medicine offers a 2-year postdoctoral fellowship in Medical and Public Health Microbiology.
+The Department of Pathology at the University of Maryland School of Medicine offers a 2-year post-doctoral fellowship in Medical and Public Health Microbiology.
 Trainees will acquire knowledge and skills in the areas of specimen processing, bacteriology, mycology, mycobacteriology, serology and molecular diagnostics through rotations located at the University of Maryland Medical Center Laboratories of Pathology.
 In addition, fellows will participate in collaborative external rotations for parasitology at the National Institutes of Health, public health microbiology at the Maryland Department of Health, and next generation sequencing diagnostics at the Johns Hopkins University.
 Training in clinical infectious diseases and infectious diseases pharmacy will allow the fellow to develop their clinical problem solving, consultative, and collaborative skills across the diverse patient population seen at the Medical Center including adult and pediatric patients, cancer and transplant patients, and patients in the Level 1 trauma center.
 Collaborative research opportunities in clinical and translational research are available both within the hospital as well as throughout the university.
-Applicants to the training program must have a doctoral degree (Ph.D., M.D., M.B.B.S., D.D.S, Sc.D, D.V.M., Dr.P.H.) in microbiology or in a related discipline, preferably earned within 3 years prior to fellowship enrollment.
+Applicants to the training program must have a doctoral degree (Ph.D., M.D., M.B.B.S., D.D.S, Sc.D, D.V.M., Dr.P.H.) in microbiology or in a related discipline.
 Applicants must be a U.S. citizen or hold a valid immigration visa that permits employment for a minimum of two years.
-One fellow will be accepted for each 2 year fellowship, with applications accepted July 1 through October 31 the year prior.
+For more information, please visit the program website.

 University of Nebraska Medical Center